Updated September 22, 2023

 Small and remote, El Golfo might just be the most unique beach in all of the Canaries.
 While its striking black sand is impressive, El Golfo is special for something else entirely.

 No list of Lanzarote’s best beaches would be complete without mention of Playa del Reducto, the large and lovely beach of the capital city of Arrecife.
-This Blue Flag shore stretches for 600m (1,969ft) around the south of the city and is blessed with beautiful white sand and gently swaying palm trees.
+This Blue Flag shore stretches for 600m (1,969ft) around the south of the city and is blessed with beautiful white sand and swaying palm trees.

 The beach is sheltered by natural reefs, which keep the turquoise water calm and shallow, while a wide promenade lined with bars and restaurants looks over the beach.

-Make sure you pack a picnic lunch as there are no bars or restaurants here, just swathes of golden sand and crashing waves.
+Pack a picnic lunch as there are no bars or restaurants here, just swathes of golden sand and crashing waves.
 You’ll need to be careful swimming in the sea though, as the tides can be very dangerous.

 There is something for everyone on the sandy shores of Playa las Cucharas, a classic beach in the heart of popular Costa Teguise.
 The beach itself is fairly large at 640m (2,133ft), and is bordered by lush gardens and a promenade lined with restaurants, bars and shops.

 Families with younger children – or those who just want to max out on chill time – should head for the northern end of the beach, where the water is calm and the atmosphere relaxed.
-At the other end of the shore, there’s a real pace change; surfers, windsurfers and lively youngsters can be found enjoying the choppier waves and plethora of watersports.
+At the other end of the shore, there’s a real pace change: surfers, windsurfers and lively youngsters can be found enjoying the choppier waves and plethora of watersports.